Community Event / Theatre

 Book online at any time, at the Lyme Regis Bookshop and Bridport Tourist Information Centre during normal opening hours, the Marine on Monday mornings 10 – 1, and over the phone on 01308 424901

 Unleash your inner thespian!
 Would you like to read a part in a play?
 Would you like to listen to a play being read aloud?
 All ages and backgrounds are welcome at our play reading group.
 Play titles are shared in advance.
 It's more fun than a Book Group with no homework to feel guilty about forgetting.
-This month's play is ‘Break' by Christian Jones.
+This month's play is 'A Flea in Her Ear' by Georges Feydeau.

 This event is free but ticketed.